Ed Driscoll

 To bring this post full circle, to build on Ace’s reply at the start of this post, I’m pretty tired of this stupid dance from businesses and their ad agencies that think a nihilistic campaign such as this is a hip way to “push the limits” and then weasel out as quickly as possible when their bluff is called.
 In terms of buying the “talent” to produce such ads and then the space to run them, it’s the million dollar equivalent of another of the individual leftist’s favorite get out of jail free card, the botched joke.

 Update: 9/3/09: If you click on the above video, you’ll see that it’s been pulled from YouTube — fortunately, we managed to rescue it from the memory hole before it vanished completely.
-Click here to watch it in its entirety.
+Click here or below to watch it in its entirety.